membraneframework/membrane_tutorials/videoroom/2_EnvironmentPreparation.md

  You can also try to create a new Mix project - we will be using [Mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) as the build automation tool all along with the tutorial.

 ## Template downloading
-Once we have the development environment set up properly (let's hope so!) we can start the work on our project.
+Once we have the development environment set up properly (let's hope so!) we can start to work on our project.
 We don't want you to do it from scratch as the development requires some dull playing around with UI, setting the dependencies, etc. - we want to provide you only the meat!
 That is why we would like you to download the template project with core parts of the code missing.
 You can do it by typing:

 ```bash
 git clone https://github.com/membraneframework/membrane_videoroom_tutorial